linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 R-squared  $= 5\%$

-There are 20 million shares outstanding, and the current market price is  $2 per share.
-The firm has$ 20 million in debt outstanding.
+There are 20 million shares outstanding, and the current market price is  \$2 per share.
+The firm has\$ 20 million in debt outstanding.
 (The firm has a tax rate of 36\%).

 a.
 What would an investor in Mapco's stock require as a return if the T-bond rate is  $6\%$ ?

 b.
 What proportion of this firm's risk is diversifiable?

 c.
 Assume now that Mapco has three divisions of equal size (in market value terms).
-It plans to divest itself of one of the divisions for $20 million in cash and acquire another for $50 million (it will borrow 30 million to complete this acquisition).
+It plans to divest itself of one of the divisions for \$20 million in cash and acquire another for \$50 million (it will borrow 30 million to complete this acquisition).
 The division it is divesting is in a business line where the average unlevered beta is 0.20, and the division it is acquiring is in a business line where the average unlevered beta is 0.80.
 What will the beta of Mapco be after this acquisition?

 14. You have just run a regression of monthly returns of American Airlines (AMR Corporation) against the S&P 500 over the past five years.
 You have misplaced some of the output and are trying to derive it from what you have.